greggirwin/red-hof/code-analysis/README.md

 Why so?
 Imagine we descended into a subnode then stopped.
 If we then pass this subnode to `foreach` we will never ascend back to the parent node and visit it's siblings.
 By holding also the starting node, it is able to ascend until all nodes next to the starting one are visited.
 This also limits the applicability of `next` and `back`-like functions to graphs (but not to proper iterators on graphs).

+Q: One of the key points, if we have a graph with arrows and nodes, expressed with the same `node!` datatype, **do we skip arrows** or process everything?
+[Inline filters](#inline-filters) can be the answer, but will require an extension.
+Custom iterators are another, probably better answer.

 ## 2D (pair) iteration